Channel Modeling for Multi-Receiver Molecular Communication Systems: Proposed Models

-Molecular SISO model accurately models the channel response of a single receiver in boundless 3-D space.
-However, the existence of another receiver interrupts the texture of the 3-D space, and reduces the number of molecules arriving at the intended receiver.
+Molecular SISO {channel model accurately models the channel response of a single receiver in a molecular SISO system}.
+However, the existence of another {absorbing} receiver interrupts {the singularity in the space}, and reduces the number of molecules arriving at the intended receiver.
 This effect is reciprocal, since each receiver interrupts the space with respect to the other one.
-In this respect, modeling the channel response of both receivers with analytical expressions of molecular SISO model causes an over-counting issue.
+In this respect, modeling the channel response of both receivers with analytical expressions of molecular SISO model causes an overcounting problem.